 Among the latest of these is Shopify Finance, a new service from Shopify Inc., the e-commerce and point-of-sale platform.
 Shopify Finance is a unified tool for various financial services, such as its credit card, working capital funding, bill payments, and tax assistance.
 It’s accessed via the administrative section of the Shopify portal.
 Shopify announced the service separate from Money 20/20.

-“Unfortunately, a lot of our merchants are stuck with conventional banks and processors to use to manage their money,” Vikram Anreddy, Shopify head of product for financial services, tells Digital Transactions News.
+“Unfortunately, a lot of our merchants are stuck with conventional banks and their complex processes to manage their money,” Vikram Anreddy, Shopify head of product for financial services, tells Digital Transactions News.
 Anreddy says the consolidated access in Shopify Finance makes it easier for merchants to use financial products, calling traditional methods “fragmented.
 We think the entrepreneur deserves better.”

 One piece of Shopify Finance offers enables eligible merchants to receive as much 4.43% in annual percentage yield on funds held in Shopify Balance and next-business-payouts.